 We also ran both systems in a mode that allows them to mine rules with constants.
-For AMIE(+), this means enabling the instantiation operator \mathcal{O}I (see Section 5.1).
-AMIE and AMIE+ completed the task in less than 2 minutes.
+For AMIE(+), this means enabling the instantiation operator \mathcal{O}I (see Sect.
+5.1).
+AMIE and AMIE+ completed the task in <2 min.
 WARMR, in contrast, did not terminate in 3 days.
-Therefore, we ran it only for the relations diedIn, livesIn, wasBornIn, for which it took 48h.
+Therefore, we ran it only for the relations diedIn, livesIn, wasBornIn, for which it took 48 h.
 To understand this drastic difference, one has to take into account that WARMR is an ILP algorithm written in a logic programming environment, which makes the evaluation of all candidate queries inefficient.